tilezen/vector-datasource/docs/layers.md

 Zooms 4 and 5, 6 and 7 includes a mix of Natural Earth `urban_area` (zooms 0-9 only) features and OpenStreetMap data for `national_park`, `protected_area`, and `nature_reserve` only.
 After that more more feature kinds are included, and they have a richer set of properties including `sport`, `religion`, `surface`, `attraction`, `zoo`, and `natural`.
 Feature selection is filtered per zoom until zoom 15.

-At mid-zooms, between 9-12, some landuse polygons are merged to reduce payload size.
+At mid- and low-zooms, between 4-12, some landuse polygons are merged to reduce payload size.
 To facilitate this, the name of the landuse area may be dropped for small polygons.
 When polygons are merged, the original `id` properties are dropped, and the `area` is re-calculated for the new size.

 _TIP: Some `landuse` features only exist as point features in OpenStreetMap.
 Find those in the `pois` layer._